BainbridgeArtisanResourceNetwork/Barney/README.md

 git clone https://github.com/BainbridgeArtisanResourceNetwork/Barney.git

 ```
+We recommend that you create a new branch for your work, and merge your changes into main when you are confident that they the changes are tested and working

-Note that another way to work from this repository is to fork it, and then clone your fork.
-That will allow you to work independently within your repository, and if you changes you want to contribute back to this original repository, you can open a Pull Request of your changes back to here.
+Another way to work from this repository is to fork it, and then clone your fork.
+That will allow you to work independently within your repository, and if you want to contribute back to this original repository, you can open a Pull Request of your changes back to here.
 There is further documentation on this process here: [Collaborating with Pull Requests and Forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

 Next, you will have to setup PyRoboSim.
 Change directory to Barney/pyrobosim directory and follow this link to set up pyrobosim: https://pyrobosim.readthedocs.io/en/latest/setup.html